 Who needs to use Class Timetable

 The Class Timetable shows when all units are timetabled.
 It can help you choose units to avoid clashes and to plan your class times around other constraints, eg. work.
-We release the class timetable in November for semester one 2017.
+We'll release the class timetable in November for semester one 2017.
 The class timetable for semester two 2017 will be available early next year.

 Students who have more complex timetabling needs will benefit from using Class Timetable.
 The timetable within a year level and within a faculty will, in most cases, be clash-free.
 You may benefit most from using Class Timetable if you:

 - have failed units and need to take units spanning several year levels where clashes are more likely